FancyLivin/AdventOfCodeChallenges/2025/README.md

 ### Part Two
 Same runtime and space complexities as part one.
 Just added extra logic to sum all the differences of each fresh food interval.
+## Day Six - Trash Compactor
+### Part One
+I want to implement a way where the space complexity is the size of an individual math problem, but I'm not sure how to properly iterate through that without hardcoding individual rows.

+Solved in O(n * m) runtime and space complexity, both in relation to a 2D matrix.
+A little dissapointed in this solution, was hoping to figure out a way to reduce space complexity, but can't think of a way to do that while also utilizing a 2D array solution.
+### Part Two
+Took me a while to figure out how the problems were meant to be read, but now I get it thankfully.
+Although I'm not sure how I'll efficiently read through each problem with the new format.
+I can put the logic for both into the same for loop, but that will just cause so much confusion when reading so I'm just going to create a separate function and pass each parsed dataset into that.

+Both ended up having the same runtime and space complexities, I feel like I can significantly reduce the space complexity of both problems while maintaining same runtime, but can't think of a solution currently.